 Distributed work centres

-Sometimes also known as distributed work centres, a designated space is established in an existing government office portfolio in a location that is remote from the primary office location.
+These are designated spaces established in an existing government office portfolio in a location that is remote from the primary office location.
 Staff who live in that area can work at the centre rather than commute to the primary office every day.
 These offices can be shared by more than 1 agency and support employees to work more flexibly and reduce commute time.